ddman1101/EDM-subgenre-classifier/README.md

 * Step 4 : The result will be in the "./result.csv"
 * All the "step" could complete by main.py

+## Note
+This project is revised from [sota-music-tagging-models](https://github.com/minzwon/sota-music-tagging-models) Many thanks for all authors of the paper ("Evaluation of CNN-based Automatic Music Tagging Models", SMC 2020)

 ## License
 <pre><code>
 MIT License